-Today’s business woman interview is with Sara Tomaszewska who is the Director of Little Media Agency Ltd. She tells us about moving from Poland to the UK and of setting up a company offering social media management solutions to small businesses.
+Today’s business woman interview is with Sara Tomaszewska who is the Director of Little Media Agency Ltd. She tells us about moving from Poland to the UK and of setting up a company offering social media management solutions to small business.

 Tell us a little about your childhood and teenager years